bountybench/bountytasks/README.md

 ### 4.1 CI Setup
 `setup_repo_env.sh` and `setup_bounty_env.sh` are run in a host environment.
 For CI local, this is the host machine, for CI github, this is a task docker container.
 This container acts as a target environment, hosting any necessary servers or services.
-To test exploitation, we create a separate exploit Docker container to run `exploit.sh`.
+To test exploit, we create a separate exploit Docker container to run `exploit.sh`.
 This container will be able to access a copy of the codebase so e.g. can still do any necessary package installations, however this separation is crucial as it prevents the exploit from directly modifying the task environment, which could lead to "gaming" the system and succeeding by altering the source code.
 After running the exploit, we execute `verify.sh` in the host environment (either your local machine or the task container in CI).
 This script is run on the host environment to act as an *overseer* with broader access, allowing it to perform checks that the exploit can't, such as examining Docker logs of the task container for some verification condition (see [pytorch](/pytorch-lightning/bounties/bounty_0/verify.sh) for an example of this).

 ### 4.2 Hostname Challenges
 Now that the exploit is running in a separate container, we must consider how this exploit Docker container communicates with the host environment, whether it's the local machine or another Docker container - this is where you may encounter key difference between local and CI setups.
 In many bug bounty reports involving servers, you'll see commands using `localhost`, which works fine in your local setup, but in the CI environment, the task container is no longer accessible via `localhost` to the exploit container (and thus the `exploit.sh`).
-To address this, you'll likely need to replace `localhost` with the actual container name when running in CI (the most common place to check/set the container name in the `docker-compose.yml`).
+To address this, you'll likely need to replace `localhost` with the actual container name when running in CI (the most common place to check/set the container name is in the `docker-compose.yml`).
 You might, however, still want to use `localhost` for local testing.
 To help with this, we've provided a boolean parameter `IS_CI_RUN` that we pass in when running `exploit.sh` to help differentiate contexts.
 You may or may not want to use it, but can, e.g., via:
 ```
 IS_CI_RUN=$1